 Check the Bag Policies

-Many stadiums and areas now have strict policies on the size and type of bags you can bring.
+Many stadiums and arenas now have strict policies on the size and type of bags you can bring.
 This clear, stadium approved bag is our favorite to use when attending football games in particular.
 Keep in mind that bag policies by stadium may differ, so be sure to check before attending the game or event.
 If you’re bringing a baby to a game, the last thing you want is to show up with a diaper bag and be told you can’t bring it in!
-Below are general guidelines on bags for professional sports organizations in the United States at the time of this post.
+Below are general guidelines on bags for professional sports organizations in the United States as of September 2023.

-- Major League Baseball (MLB): MLB-compliant bag – presently defined by Major League Baseball as soft-sided and no larger than 16 inches by 16 inches by 8 inches
+- Major League Baseball (MLB): An MLB-compliant bag has to be soft sided and no larger than 16 inches by 16 inches by 8 inches.

-- National Football League (NFL): Typically a clear bag or a small clutch the size of your palm is allowed.
-See here for additional information on baggage guidelines at NFL stadium.
-Note: Most college football leagues have adopted similar guidelines as the NFL.
+- National Football League (NFL): With the exception of diaper and medical bags, only a clear bag or a small clutch the size of your palm is allowed.
+See here for additional information on bag guidelines at NFL stadium.
+Traditional diaper bags are typically not permitted either, and diapers/ baby care items must fit within the bag size requirement.
+Note: Most NCAA college football programs have adopted similar bag guidelines as the NFL.

 - Professional Golf Association (PGA): Personal handbags must be limited to 6×6″ or a clear bag not exceeding 12x6x12″.
 The PGA does allow diaper bags and other “medically necessary” bags.

-Most stadiums get way too loud for little ones sensitive ears.
+Most stadiums get way too loud for little ones’ sensitive ears.
 This is especially true if the game is indoors, which was our experience at the Cardinal’s stadium in Phoenix, Arizona.
-If you’re attending a game with a baby in particular, the entire experience can be overstimulating as it is.
-The last thing you want to do is to damage their little ears.
-We recommend the noise limiting headphones for babies or toddlers under 2 shown below if you’re attending a particularly loud game or event.
+The entire experience can be overstimulating as it is, and the last thing you want to do is to hurt their little ears.
+We recommend the noise limiting headphones for babies shown below for sporting events with babies or young toddlers.

-Stadiums are often limited in food options.
-When our son was just starting to eat solids, bringing our own healthy snacks and meals was critical for a happy baby.
-He’s munching on these teething wafers in the picture below, which were a favorite to travel with when he was around 8 months old since they come in individual packages.
-Now that our son is a toddler, we’ll purchase meals at the stadium or arena but continue to bring snacks so they’re readily accessible.
+Stadiums are often limited in food options, and every stadium that we’ve been to so far has allowed outside food and drinks for babies and toddlers.
+When our son was just starting to eat solids, bringing our own healthy snacks and meals was important for a happy baby.
+He’s munching on these teething wafers in the picture below, which were a favorite to travel with when he was 8-12 months old.
+Now that our son is a toddler, we typically purchase meals at the stadium or arena but continue to bring snacks so they’re readily accessible.
 Not only does it save money, but it keeps us from having to wait in long lines for food.
 (Because no one wants to deal with a hangry toddler!)

 If you’re used to venturing out with a baby or young toddler, you probably already have a routine for things to bring when going on outings.
 Below are a few things to keep in mind when it comes to having a baby outside for a game.